NeoStats-Analytics/Data-Science-Fundamentals/01. Data Analysis in Python/Assignment.md

 Get the data provided, check frequency distribution of the features, drop irrelevant and redundant features if any and state your inferences?

 Using appropriate data visualization answer the following:
-  a) Plot the providers vs number of all wi-fi hotspots they have in operation?
+- Plot the providers vs number of all wi-fi hotspots they have in operation?
 Who has the highest installations?
-  b) Plot providers vs number of free wifi hotspots.
+- Plot providers vs number of free wifi hotspots.
-  c) Are there any provider(s) who do not provide free wifi?
+- Are there any provider(s) who do not provide free wifi?
-  d) Which Location type (Location_T) are most common and least common?
+- Which Location type (Location_T) are most common and least common?
-  e) How many free “indoor” and “outdoor” hotspots are there?
+- How many free “indoor” and “outdoor” hotspots are there?
 Which companies have the highest number of Outdoor Free installations.